-With the Ōtākaro Avon River Corridor running through the Central Ward.
-The Ōtākaro Avon River Corridor Regeneration Plan (2019) Developed by Regenerate Christchurch is of significance to the area.
+With the Ōtākaro Avon River Corridor running through the Central Ward the Ōtākaro Avon River Corridor Regeneration Plan (2019) developed by Regenerate Christchurch is of significance to the area.
 The plan is intended to support the regeneration of the Ōtākaro Avon River Corridor, providing a vision and objectives for short, medium and long-term future land uses and opportunities for the 602-hectare area in the heart of east Christchurch.

 'We are Richmond', the Richmond Residents and Business association, the Richmond Community Garden and Avebury House are actively involved in the activity around the Ōtākaro Avon River Corridor and are showing strong local leadership in this space.
+Work continues in respect of Richmond Bowling Club's bowls green in Petrie Park being incorporated into the park.